High-dimensional fillings in Heisenberg groups: Filling cycles in Carnot groups

 \section{Filling cycles in Carnot groups}

-In this section, we apply the approximation techniques of the previous section to construct fillings of cycles in Carnot groups.
+Now we apply the approximation techniques of the previous section to construct fillings of cycles in Carnot groups.
 Let $G$ be an $n$-dimensional Carnot group, let $s_t:G\to G, t>0$ be the family of scaling automorphisms, and let $\Gamma$ be a lattice in $G$ such that $s_{2^i}(\Gamma)\subset \Gamma$ for $i=1,2,\dots$.
-As described in the introduction, we will build a filling by connecting approximations of different scales; to do so, we will need triangulations of the product of $G$ with an interval, which we shall build out of scalings of a single triangulation.
-If $(\tau,\phi:\tau\to G)$ is a triangulation, we define $s_t(\tau)$ to be the triangulation $(\tau,s_t\circ \phi)$.
-If $\tau$ is $\Gamma$-adapted, then $s_t(\tau)$ is $s_t(\Gamma)$-adapted.